Head Coach: Chris Mooney (20th season in basketball; 18th in softball)

-Coach Mooney received his Bachelors Degree in Sociology from SUNY New Paltz in 1997.
+Coach Mooney received his Bachelor's Degree in Sociology from SUNY New Paltz in 1997.
 Mooney also serves as the Head Softball Coach at Farmingdale State.

 Coach Mooney has been coaching the women's softball team since 2003.
-He holds a career coaching record of 223-144 and has led the Rams to four Skyline Conference Championships (2009, 2011, 2012, 2013) and one ECAC Metro Region Championship (2010).
+He holds a career coaching record of 342-246 and has led the Rams to seven Skyline Conference Championships (2009, 2011, 2012, 2013, 2014, 2015, 2019) and one ECAC Metro Region Championship (2010).

-In 2008, Mooney was named the Skyline Co-Coach of the Year as his team had a record-breaking season with a 32-12 record and making the first-ever appearances in both Skyline and ECAC postseason play.
+In 2008, Mooney was named the Skyline Co-Coach of the Year as his team had a record-breaking season with a 32-12 record and made the first-ever appearances in both Skyline and ECAC postseason play.

 That season was bested in 2009 when the Rams won their first-ever Conference Championship with a program-best 34-6 record.
 After receiving the conferences' automatic bid to their first-ever NCAA Tournament, the Rams were ranked 6th in the Atlantic Region.
 The team fell to Rowan in game one, defeated Muhlenberg 4-1 and Moravian 3-1, and fell to Rowan 3-0 in their final game of the double-elimination Tourney.